MatteHue808/MatteHue808.github.io/essays/classretrospective.md

 <h2>8.
 Describe what did not work well in doing this assignment?</h2>

 <h2>9.
 What did you learn from doing this assignment?</h2>
+I think most of all, what I learned from this assignment and what I learned from this class overall is to LEARN HOW TO MANAGE YOUR TIME BETTER.

 <h2>10.
 If you could go back in time and do things differently, what would you change?</h2>